 The money isn’t anything to write home to mama about.
 But I’m not complaining by any means!
 It’s nearly enough to offset my $500 grocery budget each month which is a blessing.

 I also have this blog.
-I don’t yet place ads on my bog (I don’t forsee myself doing this anytime soon) but I do bring in a small amount of revenue from affiliate income.
+I don’t yet place ads on my blog (I don’t foresee myself doing this anytime soon) but I do bring in a small amount of revenue from affiliate income.

 My newest venture is creating digital products, such as workshops and ebooks, that will benefit my community (that means you)!